Top 7 Questions for Small Pharma and Pharmaceutical Startups to Ask When Choosing the Right CDMO Partner

 Your answers to the first three questions should be specific, fact-based answers.
 These will help you narrow down your options if you’re new to the process.
 The later four considerations are more nuanced and may not have easy answers but are critical in determining failure or success in this complex, expensive undertaking.

-1. What development phase is my project In?
+1. What development phase is my project in?

 Determining what stage of drug development your project is currently in is the single most important factor to consider when choosing a CDMO.
 Early phase drug development programs have a very specific need that cannot be fulfilled by larger CDMOs that focus on late-stage clinical supply manufacturing or large-scale commercial manufacturing.
 The equipment, expertise, and organizational structure needed are very different.
 Manufacturing supplies for clinical trials is a different expertise than manufacturing routine commercial supplies with an acceptable cost of goods (COGs).
 Phase III readiness and clinical supply manufacturing calls for working with a CDMO that also has commercial manufacturing capability with inspection approval by the FDA or appropriate regulatory agency.